lukeoson/lukeoson.github.io/README.md

 >3.
 Owner and keeper of [Netbox](https://netbox.readthedocs.io/en/stable/).
 Manage migration to Nautobot.
 >4.
 Owner and keeper of SplunkCloud.
 Administration and SOX compliance.
 >5.
 Eclectic research projects as [WeWork](https://www.wework.com/) adapts to prevailing Market  conditions.
 >6.
-Network Remediations.
-Bugs, Upgrades, Hot Fixes to keep the lights on.
+Network remediations, bugs, upgrades, hot fixes to keep the lights on.
 >7.
 Inculcate a DevOps mindset and iterate toward a mature CICD.
 >8.
 Craft transition to outsourced Network Operations Center and Franchise business.
 >9.
-SSO Okta Administration and dynamic RBAC provisioning.
+SSO Okta Administration and RBAC provisioning.

 ### Qualifications